 In these challenging times, many museums are looking for ideas to guide similar transformations, so we’ll explore Te Papa’s redevelopment while it’s happening, and how it is breaking through the fourth wall.

-In this session, we’ll examine how the museum is engaging its audiences in dialogue to develop deeper relationships and ensure relevance.
+In this session, we examine how the museum is engaging its audiences in dialogue to develop deeper relationships and ensure relevance.

 Since opening, Te Papa has invested in significant audience consultation and evaluation.
 The museum is now asking audiences to input into the redevelopment of its permanent exhibitions as well as touring shows – through forums in the museum, around the country, and online, and via ongoing iterative testing.

-Frith Williams of Te Papa and Andrew McIntyre of Morris Hargreaves McIntyre will share the methods used in audience consultation, key findings, and how these have been applied.
+Frith Williams of Te Papa shares the methods used in audience consultation, key findings, and how these have been applied.